domluna/ml_p5_capstone/README.md

 There are two ways to run the code.

 1. Install and run the docker image.
 The image is pretty beefy ~1.2GB and the doom environments take a few minutes to install.
+2. Install the dependencies for the project on your local machine.

+The only thing that might be tricky to install on the local machine would be the Doom environments so I would try that first and then resort to the docker image.

+#### Docker

 ```
 docker pull domluna/ml-capstone